Forbidden cycles in metrically homogeneous graphs: Introduction

 \section{Introduction}

 A {\em metrically homogeneous graph} is a (countable) connected graph with the property that the associated metric space is homogeneous.
 (Here the {\em associated metric space} of a graph shares its vertex set, and the distance between two vertices is the length of the shortest path connecting them.
 A metric space is {\em homogeneous} if every isomorphism, or isometry, between finite subspaces extends to an automorphism of the whole metric space.)
 In a recent monograph, Cherlin \cite{Cherlin2013,Cherlin2011b} gives a catalogue of metrically homogeneous graphs which is conjectured to be complete and confirmed up to diameter three~\cite{Amato2016}.
+He describes them by giving a list of forbidden triangles in the associated (path-)metric spaces.
 This is so far the most elaborate addition to the classification programme of homogeneous structures.

 In this paper we give an alternative description of metrically homogeneous graphs by means of forbidden cycles.
 This is motivated by the applications in the structural Ramsey theory and topological dynamics outlined in Section~\ref{sec:motivation}, but the result is of independent combinatorial interest.
 We focus on those metrically homogeneous graphs which can be described by means of forbidden triangles in the associated metric spaces (i.e.~\emph{$3$-constrained} cases) with a primitive automorphism group.
 (Recall that an automorphism group is \emph{primitive} if it acts transitively and preserves no nontrivial partition of vertices.)
 Cherlin described such graphs by means of five numeric parameters (see Section~\ref{sec:3-constrained}) which play a key role even in the rest of the catalogue.
 Thus our families of forbidden cycles can be generalised to the rest of the catalogue by techniques discussed in greater detail in~\cite{Cherlin2013} as well as in \cite{Aranda2017c}.